 Remove cooked patties from skillet.

-Add beef broth, soy sauce, sliced onions, and mushrooms to pan.
+To the same skillet, add beef broth, soy sauce, sliced onions, and mushrooms.

 Bring to a boil, stirring and scraping up all brown bits from bottom of pan.